mtlynch/mtlynch.io/content/retrospectives/2024/09/index.md

 - TPM+PIN unlock: There are a lot of tutorials for TPM-only unlock, but I'd like to protect the unlock process with a TPM PIN, which is how I run Windows laptops with BitLocker.
 - Stop gnome from asking if I have a headset: There's a [longstanding bug](https://gitlab.gnome.org/GNOME/libgnome-volume-control/-/issues/14) in Gnome that it can't distinguish between headphones or a headset, so it asks every time.
 I'd like to find the right NixOS incantation to tell it to assume headphones.
-- Configure Syncthing folders through NixOS
+- Configure Syncthing remote folders through NixOS: The [NixOS wiki for Syncthing](https://nixos.wiki/wiki/Syncthing) is pretty good, but one thing I can't figure out is how to programmatically accept folders from peer devices.
+I can do it through the web GUI